renovatebot/renovate/docs/adding-a-package-manager.md

 ##### updateDependency

 This function is the final one called for a manager.
 It's purpose is to patch the package file with the new version and return an updated file.

+##### fileMatch

+`fileMatch` is a javascript `RegExp` string or an exact filename string used to detect the manager's files within the repository.
+It is located within `lib/config/definitions.js` so that it can be configured by the user.

+An example `fileMatch` from Docker Compose is `(^|/)docker-compose[^/]*\\.ya?ml$`.
+You can see that it's designed to match files both in the root as well as in subdirectories, and to be flexible with matching yaml files that start with `docker-compose` but may have additional characters in the filename.